 Peter D. O’Neill is an Assistant Professor in the Department of Comparative Literature, Franklin College of Arts & Science, at the University of Georgia in Athens.
 He has served as a Lilly Teaching Fellow and as a Research Fellow of the university’s Willson Center for Humanities and Arts.

-O’Neill’s monograph, Famine Irish and the American Racial State, is forthcoming (Routledge 2017).
+O’Neill’s Famine Irish and the American Racial State has just been published by Routledge.
 He is the co-editor, with David Lloyd, of The Black and Green Atlantic: Crosscurrents of the African and Irish Diasporas, an essay collection published by Palgrave Macmillan in 2009.
 O’Neill’s other publications include articles in journals such as Atlantic Studies: Global Currents, the Internationalist Review of Irish Culture, and Journal of American Studies.

 He earned his Ph.D. in English from the University of Southern California in Los Angeles, where his honors included a Feuchtwanger Foundation Fellowship and a Provost’s Arts and Humanities Initiative Grant.
 He also holds an M.A. degree in English (Creative Writing) from San Francisco State University in California, along with a B.A. degree in Sociology from Leeds University in England.